Innovative Ways to Monitor Land Displacement

 When people think about landslides, they usually imagine large mud streams which cause considerable loss of life.
 Whereas such large-scale disasters are rare, smaller landslides are a much more frequent occurrence and pose a danger for traffic and housing in thousands of cities worldwide.
-In Italy, Google News is used to calibrate the 24-hour prediction models and slope-instability risk maps are produced every six days based on Sentinel-1 radar images.
+In Italy, land displacement is monitored in innovative ways.
+Google News is used to calibrate the 24-hour prediction models, for example, and slope-instability risk maps are produced every six days based on Sentinel-1 radar images.
 In fact, Prof Nicola Casagli from Florence University has high hopes for a geostationary European InSAR satellite which will enable the daily production of a map for assessing ground displacements of 1mm.

 Can one predict with certainty where and when a landslide will occur?
 Prof Nicola Casagli, from Italy’s Florence University, has no doubt about the answer: “Landslides caused by earthquakes are impossible to predict, but all other types of landslides are predictable.
 You can forecast the time of failure even using simple models.
 You do need to have a continuous series of accurate monitoring data.”
 He adds, laughing: “But it is quite common to do the prediction after the event.”
 The art and science of predicting is never easy, but climate change is making things even more complicated nowadays.
 Casagli can handle it, though; his renowned Centre of Competence for geohydrological hazards is supported by 60 multi-disciplinary experts.